Edt-2000/Edt-2000-microcontrollers/src/FastLed2/README.md

 ## Pending ideas + todos

-- Find solution for Modifier and Speed swaps because of the repeater -- it makes the invoker a bit weird between different animations.
+- Rename Speed to intensity so it describes what it does
-- Find a good naming scheme for all animations (all and one, single bar multi-bar, etc, must be consistent) -> "all": entire led bar overwritten
+- Find a good naming scheme for all animations (all and one, single bar multi-bar, etc, must be consistent) -> "all": entire led bar overwritten --> should be removed as all and one should be same animation, just checking for led == 0 or led >=1
     -> "partial": effect is added
     -> "one": single led bar is used
     -> "single": uses one color